Reallyifs/DisorderUnderstar/README.md

 # DisorderUnderstar
-A Terraria mod's all code.
+A Terraria mod.
+Here is all about this "mod"'s code, take it.